MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 *b) Corporation Personnel may not trespass into locations where said personnel do not have access to.*

-*i) Personnel found in areas restricted to the Department of Operations or the Overwatch Council will recieve in immediate CL-E sentence.*
+*i) Personnel found in areas restricted to the Department of Operations or the Overwatch Council will recieve an immediate CL-E sentence.*

 *c) Authorization of personnel to enter an area they do not have access to depends on the situation and location said personnel is in.*